ornlneutronimaging/braggedgemodeling/README.md

 ## Documentation

-Please refer to https://ornlneutronimaging.github.io/braggedgemodeling for documentation for installation, usage, and API.
+Please refer to https://ornlneutronimaging.github.io/braggedgemodeling for documentation on installation, usage, and API.

 ## Community guidelines